Skip to main content

 Staff and IT training

-The issues surrounding employee computer use in your company don't finish once you've chosen the right equipment and installed it correctly.
+The issues surrounding the use of IT equipment and devices in your company don't finish once you've chosen the right equipment and installed it correctly.
 Your staff may need IT training to perform the tasks expected of them.

 You also need to be aware of the HR, management and legal issues around IT.
-For instance, you probably need to decide what constitutes acceptable employee computer use and communicate this to your staff.
+For instance, you probably need to decide what constitutes acceptable use of your IT, social media and communication devices and communicate this to your staff.

 There are a few areas you need to think about when planning or reviewing how IT is used in your company: